The Oblate Program

 5. Weekly immersion in a Eucharistic worship service

-6. Spiritual direction with the Minister
+6. Spiritual companioning with the Minister, Abbess, or Minister’s designate

-We recognize the value in witnessing, confessing, and opening ourselves in vulnerability to another who will individually respond to us, pray with us, and gently guide us in ways we could not do alone.
+We recognize the value in witnessing, confessing, and opening ourselves in vulnerability to another who will individually respond to us, pray with us, and gently companion us in ways we could not do alone.

 7. Seva or YES program service